11 Communication Skills for Workplace Success

 10. Lift Your Teammates

-Finally, the most important communication skill you can learn is to uplift your team and empower it.
-Each member will have their struggles in life, but by lifting them up, you can ensure they reach their potential and overcome challenges.
+Finally, the most critical communication skill you can learn is to uplift and empower your team.
+Each member will have their struggles in life, but by lifting them, you can ensure they reach their potential and overcome challenges.
+Don’t hold your coworkers back with negativity; lift them.

 11. Feedback